HLNE — Hamilton Lane Incorporated

 1. Key Financial Results and Metrics

-- Total Assets: Over $1 trillion, a 6% year-over-year increase.
+- Total Asset Footprint: Over $1 trillion, a 6% year-over-year increase.

-- Assets Under Management (AUM): $146 billion, up $11 billion (8% year-over-year).
+- Assets Under Management (AUM): $146 billion, up $11 billion (8%) year-over-year.

-- Assets Under Administration (AUA): $871 billion, a growth of $50 billion (6% year-over-year).
+- Assets Under Administration (AUA): $871 billion, a growth of $50 billion (6%).

 - Management and Advisory Fees: Up 11% year-to-date.

-- Fee-Related Revenue: $57 million, representing a 31% increase year-over-year.
+- Fee-Related Revenue: $57 million, representing a 31% year-over-year growth.

 - Fee-Related Earnings (FRE): $254.6 million year-to-date, a 37% increase.

-- GAAP EPS: $4.35 based on $183 million net income; Non-GAAP EPS: $4.41 based on $240.1 million adjusted net income.
+- Non-GAAP EPS: $4.41, based on $240.1 million adjusted net income.

-- Dividend Declared: $0.54 per share, on track for a 10% increase over the previous fiscal year.
+- Dividend: Declared at $0.54 per share, targeting a 10% increase for fiscal year 2026.

 2. Strategic Updates and Business Highlights